Skip to content

 Writing Transforms

-Every transformation script follows the same pattern:
+Every handler script follows the same pattern:

 return function(input)

--- 1. Decode the entity
+-- 1. Decode the entity payload

 local node = json.decode(input)